Skip to main content

 How it works

-Where subscription reporting breaks.
+Where subscription reporting breaks

-Growth and finance disagree
+Growth and finance use different numbers

 Analytics around movement, churn, and exports

-• Cohort and retention
+• Cohort retention curves

 Analytics around movement, churn, and **exports**